 - Each stock we advise to sell is a decent investment bet!
 It was the better stock discovered by our team which led to replacement.

 - No thumb rules are used to sell or buy stocks.
 Else our investments would have never produced multibaggers.

 - Any stock which remains out of sync with benchmark index for prolonged times needs more attention.

 - We always compare stock Price with its Value.
 At no time we compare Price with past Price

 - If a stock is held in a portfolio, or a ‘hold’ is advised on a stock, it means the stock is a good investment bet at the ruling price.
 No stock is ever held just because its current price is below purchase price.

-- We strictly follow our head, not heart.
+- We strictly follow our heads, not the heart.
 All buying/selling decisions are made with complete control over emotions. – The majority of investors are often ruled and ruined by emotions.
-It is the rationale thinking and actions which speaks in our performance.
+It is the rationale thinking and actions which speak in our performance.

 - We don’t believe in predicting the market.
 It is the stock fundamentals which enthuse us!

 - Irrational stock movements help us in picking the value stocks from our watch-list and also assist in exiting from overvalued stocks.

 - We are quick to admit mistakes.

 - Our objective is to buy undervalued stocks, stick to it as long as the story is intact and sell when the story os over.
 In this process wealth creation is an automatic outcome.

 - Risk - Return profile: Overall we target for high returns (about 35% annually) and ready to undertake low to medium risk.

 Portfolio management philosophy

 Picking good stocks is only part done.
-It is the combination of stocks which will provide stability and optimum portfolio returns.
+It is the combination of stocks that will provide stability and optimum portfolio returns.